Shk-Haseeb/SpamLab/README.md

 - `prior_spam` / `prior_ham`: Set to 0.5 by default.
 - Tokenizes input, calculates conditional probabilities, and logs them.
 - Outputs classification based on log score comparison.

+## 🛠️ What's Coming Next
+- This project is a basic version to help understand how Naive Bayes works.
+In future updates, I plan to:
+- Make the word counting for spam and ham messages better and more accurate.
+- Use scikit-learn to improve the way features are handled and make the classifier more powerful and flexible.